UPACM/algolympics-site/src/2022/data/faq.md

 <br />
 <hr />

-You may view the rules and mechanics of the contest at [link to follow].
+You may view the rules and mechanics of the contest at [https://algolympics.upacm.net/2022/mechanics](https://algolympics.upacm.net/2022/mechanics).

 # Which programming languages are allowed?

 <br />
 <hr />

 Any language supported by Codeforces will be allowed during the elimination period.
 However, **only Python, C++, and Java will be allowed during the final round**.
-For more information about the Contest Environment, kindly view the rules and mechanics at [link to follow].
+For more information about the Contest Environment, kindly view the rules and mechanics at [https://algolympics.upacm.net/2022/mechanics](https://algolympics.upacm.net/2022/mechanics).

 # How do I join Codeforces?